71st (Highland) Regiment of Foot

-The 71st Regiment of Foot was a Highland regiment in the British Army, raised in 1777.
+The 71st Regiment of Foot was a Highland regiment in the British Army, raised as the 73rd (Highland) Regiment of Foot in 1777.
 Under the Childers Reforms it amalgamated with the 74th (Highland) Regiment of Foot to become the 1st Battalion, Highland Light Infantry in 1881.

 History

 Formation

 The regiment was raised at Elgin by Major-General John Mackenzie, Lord MacLeod as the 73rd (Highland) Regiment of Foot (McLeod's Highlanders) from Highland clans in December 1777.
 A second battalion was formed in September 1778.
 The 1st battalion embarked for India in January 1779 and, having landed some troops at Gorée in Senegal on the way, reached Madras in January 1780.
 The flank companies were captured at Conjeveram in September 1780 during the Second Anglo-Mysore War.
 The battalion went on to take part in the Battle of Porto Novo in July 1781, the Battle of Pollilur in August 1781 and the Battle of Sholinghur in September 1781.
 After that the battalion took part in the siege of Cuddalore in June 1783.

 Meanwhile, the 2nd battalion, commanded by Lieutenant Colonel George Mackenzie, embarked for the Mediterranean Sea and served as marines at the Battle of Cape St. Vincent in January 1780 before being landed at Gibraltar later that month and then taking part in the Great Siege of Gibraltar; the battalion was disbanded in 1783.

 The regiment was redesignated as the 71st (Highland) Regiment of Foot (MacLeod's Highlanders) in 1786 and saw action at the siege of Seringapatam in February 1792 during the Third Anglo-Mysore War.